 How do I take BCAA’s?

 The most common sources of BCAA’s are protein powders, supplemental pills, powders, and most whole foods!
 There is BCAA powder and pills, but most whey protein drinks already provide the three important aminos.
-To get the best results, I suggest combining a whey protein (if needed) or a BCAA powder with a balanced diet.
+To get the best results, we suggest combining a whey protein (if needed) or a BCAA powder with a balanced diet.

 Here is a list of foods high in BCAA's: